-- 1. Literal How do fireflies communicate with one another? (by flashing their lanterns, or lights) - 2.
-Literal In what body part is the firefly's lantern located? (the abdomen) - Literal In which section of the grasshopper are the hearing organs located-the head, the thorax, or the abdomen? (abdomen) - 4.
+- Literal How do fireflies communicate with one another? (by flashing their lanterns, or lights) - Literal In what body part is the firefly's lantern located? (the abdomen) - Literal In which section of the grasshopper are the hearing organs located-the head, the thorax, or the abdomen? (abdomen) - 4.
 Inferential The female grasshoppers use their tympanum, or eardrums on the sides of their abdomens, to listen to the male grasshoppers.
 Why do the males sing to the females?
 (They are communicating that they want to mate with them.)

 - 5. Inferential How do the male grasshoppers make their singing sounds?
 (They rub body parts together, sometimes wings and sometimes legs and wings together.) - 6.
 Literal Where are a cricket's hearing organs located-its abdomen, forelegs, or wings? (on its forelegs) - 7.
 Inferential You heard in the read-aloud about a tradition in some Asian countries where crickets are kept in cages.
 Is it males or females that are caged?
 Why are they caged? (male; so people can hear them sing) - 8.
-Inferential Do grasshoppers, crickets, and fireflies all have exoskeletons?
-How do you know?
-(Yes, they are all insects and all insects have exoskeletons.)
+Inferential What do grasshoppers, crickets, and fireflies all have in common?
+(They all have three body parts: head, thorax, and abdomen; six legs; antennae; and an exoskeleton.)